-However, in some cases, like when engraving bottles, you will want widest part of the bottle to be on the front rollers and clamp is not wide enough to accommodate these.
-In this case, you need to swing it out of the way.
+However, in some cases, like when engraving bottles, you will want widest part of the bottle to be on the front rollers and clamp won't open wide enough to accommodate these.
+In this case, you need to remove clap and if needed replace it with "no clamp" adapter.